course-details-portlet

 The subject's position and function in the study:

-The subject is compulsory in the 1st year, 2nd semester of the study program INGLOG (Program subject basis subject 2), and should concretely contribute to providing a basic understanding of optimization, and skills in modeling and optimizing key issues in logistics, e.g. production planning, transport planning, capacity and resource planning, systems with stochastic uncertainty, and systems with queuing.
+The subject is compulsory in the 1st year, 2nd semester of the study program INGLOG (Program subject basis subject 2), and should concretely contribute to providing a basic understanding of optimization, and skills in modeling and optimizing key issues in logistics, e.g. production planning, transport planning, capacity and resource planning.

 Academic content

-• Non-linear models with a focus on issues from logistics;
+• Non-linear models with a focus on problems from logistics;

 Learning outcome

-Knowledge: The course must convey the following knowledge to the candidate
+Knowledge: The course will convey the following knowledge to the candidate

 • General knowledge of linear programming (LP) and optimization